tastejs/todomvc/codestyle.md

 ## Strict mode

-Strict mode should be used whereever possible, but must never be globally applied.
+Strict mode should be used wherever possible, but must never be globally applied.
 Instead, use it inside an IIFE as shown above.